-An appeal brief is an appellant’s or respondent’s written argument that explains why the higher court acted correctly or wrongly.
-It’s time to prepare a brief once the record has been compiled.
+An appellate brief is an appellant’s or respondent’s written argument that explains why the higher court acted correctly or wrongly.
+It’s time to prepare a brief once the record has had a compilation.

 The opening brief of the appellant is due 40 days after the appellant has been informed by the Court of Appeal that the transcript of the record or reporter is filed.
 Whether the appellant prepared his/ her own appendix and did not request the transcript of a reporter, the opening brief and appendix of the appellant are due 70 days from the date on which the appellant filed in the superior court the election of rule 8.124.